AhmetTanik/technical-projects/event-management-web-app/README.md

 ## Overview

 In 2025 I developed an event management platform as part of a university initiative.
-The original system reduced administrative overhead by **40 %** thanks to automated scheduling, registration, and email notifications【423963862728788†L43-L50】.
-It also employed continuous integration and deployment (CI/CD) via GitHub Actions and deployed on Amazon Web Services (AWS) using EC2 and RDS【423963862728788†L51-L53】.
+The original system reduced administrative overhead by **40 %** thanks to automated scheduling, registration, and email notifications.
+It also employed continuous integration and deployment (CI/CD) via GitHub Actions and deployed on Amazon Web Services (AWS) using EC2 and RDS.

 This repository contains a minimal example demonstrating the core architecture without linking to actual AWS services.
 The client side is a single‑page React app, while the server side uses Express and Mongoose.
 The skeleton can be extended into a fully functional application.